patrickbwarren/SunlightHNC/README.md

 be an identity, and it appears to hold accurately in HNC for soft potentials.
 I thank Josh Robinson for drawing my attention to this.

+The experimental module `oz_aux.py` makes a start at implementing the road map below, by wrapping the initialisation stages and the HNC solver, and providing support for RPM potentials.

 #### Features

 * FORTRAN 90 based, with example python driver scripts;